J. Jayalalithaa: Disproportionate assets case, 2014

 Three years into her tenure, she was convicted in a disproportionate-assets case, rendering her disqualified to hold office.

 On 27 September 2014, Jayalalithaa was sentenced to four years in jail and fined ₹1 billion by the Special Court in Bengaluru.
 She was convicted in an 18-year-old disproportionate assets case that was launched by Janata Party President Subramanian Swamy (now a member of Bharatiya Janata Party) on 20 August 1996 on the basis of an Income Tax Department report on her.
 Jayalalithaa's close associate Sasikala, her niece Ilavarasi, her nephew and the chief minister's disowned foster son Sudhakaran were also convicted.
 They were sentenced to four years in jail and fined ₹100 million each.
 Special Judge John Michael D'Cunha convicted her to owning assets to the tune of ₹666.5 million (which includes 2000 acre of land, 30 kg of gold and 12,000 saris) disproportionate to her known sources of income during 1991–96 when she was chief minister for the first time.
 The verdict was delivered by a makeshift court in the Parappana Agrahara prison complex in the presence of Jayalalithaa and the other accused.

 She was automatically disqualified from the post of chief minister and the legislative assembly of Tamil Nadu, and thus became the first sitting Indian chief minister to be disqualified.
 O. Panneerselvam, a minister in her party, succeeded her as the Chief Minister on 29 September 2014.
+Initially, a Karnataka High Court Judge denied her bail.
 On 17 October 2014, the Supreme Court granted her two months' bail and suspended her sentence.
 On 18 October 2014, Jayalalithaa returned to Chennai after spending 21 days in Bangalore jail.
 Despite heavy rain that day, AIADMK cadres assembled outside her residence and welcomed her.

 On 11 May 2015, a special Bench of the Karnataka High Court set aside her conviction on appeal.
 That court acquitted her and the alleged associates—Sasikala, her niece Ilavarasi, her nephew and Jayalalithaa's disowned foster son Sudhakaran.

 On 14 February 2017 (subsequent to her death) the Supreme Court of India over-ruled the Karnataka High Court.
-Sasikala and the other accused were convicted and sentenced to four years of imprisonment, as well as being fined 10 crores each.
-The case against Jayalalithaa was abated because she had died and hence can't defend herself.
+Sasikala and the other accused were convicted and sentenced to four years of imprisonment, as well as being fined 100 million each.
+The case against Jayalalithaa was abated because she had died and hence cannot defend herself.